Upload new images. The image library for this site will open in a new window.

 Calculator Requirement: A calculator is required.
 You will need a calculator with basic arithmetic operations, and exponential (exp) and logarithm (log) functions.
 Also, it must be able to determine mean, median, and standard deviation on a data set.
 Older graphing calculators such as the TI-81 would be sufficient.
 Graphing calculators such as the TI-83 or TI-83 plus are optional.

 Fall/Spring semester: This course is offered in fall and spring semesters.
 In most cases, the course meets three hours per week in either a MWF or Tues./Thur. course format.
-Course enrollments are usually at most 30 students per class with some very small classes (less than 20).
 Assessment activities generally include tests, quizzes, group and individual work and projects.
 The number of exams can vary but generally three common exams and a final exam are administered.
 Common exams may be administered during the evenings and the final exam is cumulative.
 An example can be found in the sample or current syllabus.

 Be aware that due to the nature of the Math 113 course topics, it may be difficult to find a tutor.
 Please contact your instructor for information on tutors.
 If you decide to hire a tutor, please show the tutor a list of the curriculum topics and ask about if he/she is familiar with these topics